 not pictured: Steven Schorzman, Silver Egg (1st, 2nd, 3rd graders)

 Kite Flying!
-L-R Christopher Olson, Steven Schorzman, Daniel Moder, Julie Holland, Melanie Hill, Michael Maier, Michelle Watson, Michael Watson, Courtney Kulm, Jennifer Marion, Andy Wahl, Troy Panter Today, may of these kite flying experts are parents, one being the mom of triplets!
+L-R Christopher Olson, Steven Schorzman, Daniel Moder, Julie Holland, Melanie Hill, Michael Maier, Michelle Watson, Michael Watson, Courtney Kulm, Jennifer Marion, Andy Wahl, Troy Panter Today, many of these kite flying experts are parents, one being the mom of triplets!

 As one of their projects, the Active Club purchased eight old English-type lanterns for Christmas display in downtown Lind.
 Contributions to the project and fund came in from Active Club projects in 1966.
 The Lions Club donated as did many other businesses and individuals in the town.
 When the Lind Lions Club chartered in 1968, the lanterns became a project for them.
 After they were purchased and paid for, the club drilled holes at intervals in downtown sidewalks over a weekend to place a square pipe on which the lanterns were attached.
 They were a beautiful addition to downtown during the holiday season.
-In the early 70's, the Tredecim Club added to the lanterns as a service project.The lighted lanterns were absolutely beautiful and were admired from community as well as visitors.
+In the early 70's, the Tredecim Club added to the lanterns as a service project.The lighted lanterns were absolutely beautiful and were admired from the community as well as visitors.
 As a project, the Lions Club began repairing and rebuilding the lanterns, and constructing more with left over parts.
-Under the direction of Lion, Ruben Fode, the club eventually displayed 36 lanterns.
+Under the direction of Lion, Ruben Fode, the club eventually displayed 36 lanterns during the holiday season.
 Although the project took two years to complete, the lanterns were once again hung along the streets of down town Lind.
 With new sidewalks in downtown Lind and the absence of the old Washington Water Power poles, the lanterns required a new and specialized post for the lanterns.
 Lions members gathered many weekend in order the complete the project before Christmas.
 To help defray costs of the new poles and lanterns, names were added to the bases of each lantern for a minimal cost contingent on the number of people in the family.
 It was a great project and a positive reflection on the Lind Lions Club.
-Currently, the Town of Lind is responsible for their display and upkeep.
+Currently, the Town of Lind is responsible for their upkeep.

 Jarrod Biermann with Santa (AKA Steve Paslay)